Connect with us

 Up until very recently, small intestinal research has moved slowly.
 Scientists relied on upper endoscopy procedures, which involve sedation and inserting a small camera at the end of pinky-thick tubes through the mouth into the very first part of the small intestine.

-One of the few alternatives to endoscopies has been studying patients who have had intestinal surgeries that direct portals into their small intestine via a hole in their abdominal wall.
+One of the few alternatives to endoscopies has been studying patients who have had intestinal surgeries that leave direct portals into their small intestine via a hole in their abdominal wall.

 Newly developed technologies are removing the need for sedating medications and unique anatomical situations by allowing scientists to more easily sample the furthest reaches of the gut.
 Such technologies include camera capsules tethered to angel-hair-thin filaments and other even more streamlined devices that create minimally invasive direct lines of access to the small intestine.
 Researchers have also developed capsules with sample compartments that open when they reach certain acidity levels in the body.